feint-lang/feint/README.md

 ### Closures

 Closures work pretty much like Python or JavaScript.
 One difference is that names defined *after* a function won't be captured.
-Allowing this seems a bit wonky in the first place and also adds a bit of complexity for no apparent benefit (or, at least, I'm not sure what the benefit of this capability is off the top of my head.)

 Here's an extremely artificial example: